WiSPP and Deloitte Leadership Program

 Leadership Workshop including Deloitte Mentors and WiSPP Mentees with Australian of the year, David Morrison AO who has successfully driven cultural and institutional change in the Australian Armed Forces.
 (2- 3 hours)

 Late August/ Early September 2018

 Each mentee will participate in a 360 review followed by one-on-one consultation with Deloitte Executive Coach Jenny MacKay.
 (2- 3 hours)

 August 2018 – August 2019

-12 month one-on-one mentoring program with monthly meetings between mentor and mentee.
+One-on-one mentoring program with monthly meetings between mentor and mentee.

-Mid-way workshop to share individual insights gained through the program to date (2- 3 hours)
+Mid-way workshop to share individual insights gained through the program to date.
+(2- 3 hours)

-Concluding event to celebrate and share learning.
+Concluding event to celebrate and share learnings.